 One of the best forms of therapy for anxiety is cognitive behavioral therapy (CBT).
 By assisting people in altering their thoughts and behaviors when they are anxious, CBT relieves anxiety.
 CBT seeks to assist individuals in stopping and altering the anxious thoughts that fuel anxiety while also assisting in lowering avoidant behaviors.
 (15)

 Elections anxiety is natural when a campaign is right around the corner, but it is important to channel your worries into something that will help the causes you care about.
-Keep in mind that whatever the outcome of the election, try to keep a balanced viewpoint.
+Remember that whatever the election outcome, try to keep a balanced viewpoint.
 You are also encouraged to vote because doing so will show that you are engaged in the process and playing an active role.

-Make sure to implement all of these techniques if you want to get relief from anxiety.
-However, you should think about seeking professional help if your anxiety is overwhelming and cannot be controlled or managed.
+Make sure to implement all of these techniques if you want to relieve anxiety.
+However, you should seek professional help if your anxiety is overwhelming and cannot be controlled or managed.
 The good news is that psychotherapy can offer you a healthy and supportive approach to dealing with the emotions you are experiencing.